xavierlepretre/polymesh_docs/Polymesh/docs/bridge.md

 ## Relayer Middleware

-Lock events emitted by the Ethereum POLY locker contract are listened to by *relayer* processes and verified by a sufficient amount of block confirmations.
-Each relayer process extracts Ethereum lock transactions from the received events and requests a connected *signer* process to sign those transactions before proposing thus signed transactions to the on-chain Polymesh bridge multisig, more details below.
+Lock events emitted by the Ethereum POLY locker contract are listened to by *relayer* processes, and verified by a sufficient amount of block confirmations.
+Each relayer process extracts Ethereum lock transactions from the received events and requests a connected *signer* process to sign those transactions before proposing thus-signed transactions to the on-chain Polymesh bridge multisig, more details below.

 Each signer has a Polymesh address which is registered in the bridge multisig wallet.
 This way the signers act as multisig voters.
 However the signers' role is only to passively sign the incoming transactions.
 It is the responsibility of the relayers to submit the signers' votes to the Polymesh chain.